polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/configure-a-pallet.md

     // The FRAME runtime system is used to track the accounts that hold balances. type AccountStore = System;

-    // No weight information is supplied to the Balances pallet by the Node Template's runtime. type WeightInfo = ();
+    // Weight information is supplied to the Balances pallet by the Node Template's runtime.
+    // type WeightInfo = (); // old way
+    type WeightInfo = pallet_balances::weights::SubstrateWeight<Runtime>;

     // The ubiquitous event type.
     type Event = Event;